 Several schemes involving different routes were put forward at various times prior to the EKR commencing construction in 1857.
-Initially progress was slow.
-In May 1859 only 250 men were employed on the whole length of the new line which led to criticism of the contractor, T. R. Crampton, and in the following September Joseph Cubbit, the chief engineer, felt it necessary to report his dissatisfaction with Crampton to the board of directors.
+To begin with progress was slow and in May of 1859 only 250 men were employed on the whole length of the new line.
+This gave rise to increasing criticism of the contractor, who was T. R. Crampton, and in the following September the chief railway construction engineer, Joseph Cubbit, felt it necessary to report his dissatisfaction with Crampton to the board of directors.

-During construction decisions had to be made regarding the siting of stations with communities along the line requesting one.
-Locally Adisham asked for one in late 1858, and in February of 1859 the board of directors received a deputation from the parishes of Nonington and Sibertswold (Shepherdswell) requesting the building of stations at Adisham and Butter Street, Sibertswold.
+During construction several communities along the route of the new line requested a station and decisions had to be made regarding their siting.
+Adisham asked for one in late 1858, and in February of 1859 the board of directors received a deputation from the parishes of Nonington and Sibertswold (Shepherdswell) requesting the building of stations at Adisham and Butter Street, Sibertswold.
 The directors agreed to these requests providing the land for the stations was given free of charge along with an additional £.500 to cover the station’s construction costs.
-Similar conditions were applied to the provision of a goods only station at Bekesbourne which the directors had initially decided was not warranted in December of 1858.
-However, by the following November they had decided to make Bekesbourne into a proper station.
+In December of 1858 similar conditions were applied to the provision of a goods only station at Bekesbourne, which the directors had initially decided was not warranted, but by the following November they decided to make into a proper station.

-Nonington Parish Vestry met on 10th March, 1859 at “The Royal Oak” and decided “after notice duly given to consider a recommendation of Mr. Thurston as to insertion of the line of Railway in the new Parish map” to include the railway line on the recently commissioned parish tithe map, the survey for which had cost £ 156 19/- 9d.
-The new map accurately recorded the railway’s route and its acreage allowing for the calculation of the rates payable.
+Nonington Parish Vestry met at “The Royal Oak” on 10th March, 1859, and decided “after notice duly given to consider a recommendation of Mr. Thurston as to insertion of the line of Railway in the new Parish map” to include the railway line on the recently commissioned Poor Law Commissioners map of Nonington, which had cost the Vestry £ 156 19/- 9d.
+This new map accurately recorded the railway’s route and its acreage therefore allowing for the calculation of the parish rates payable.

-In the late 1850’s Walter Webb, my paternal great-great grand-father, moved from High Halden in Kent, where he had been a butcher and grazier, to Newington-next-Sittingbourne where he worked initially as a labourer on the LCDR railway (1861 census) and later become a plate-layer (1871 census).
-The building of the LCGR helped many seasonally employed agricultural labourers to find regular employment with better rates of pay.
+In the late 1850’s my paternal great-great grand-father, Walter Webb, moved from High Halden in Kent, where he had been a butcher and grazier, to Newington-next-Sittingbourne where he worked initially as a labourer on the LCDR railway (1861 census) and later become a plate-layer (1871 census).
+The building of the LCGR helped many irregularly employed agricultural labourers to find steady regular employment with much better rates of pay.